Kentucky in the American Civil War: Elections of 1861

 The tide of public opinion was beginning to turn in Kentucky, however.
 In a special congressional election held June 20, 1861, Unionist candidates won nine of Kentucky's ten congressional seats.
 Confederate sympathizers won only the Jackson Purchase region, which was economically linked to Tennessee by the Cumberland and Tennessee Rivers.
 Seeing imminent defeat at the polls, many Confederate sympathizers boycotted the election; the total number of ballots cast was just over half the number that had been cast in the previous year's election.
 Governor Magoffin was dealt a further blow in the August 5 election for state legislators.
-This election resulted in veto-proof Unionist majorities of 76–24 in the House and 27–11 in the Senate.
+This election resulted in veto-proof Unionist majorities of 75–25 in the House and 27–11 in the Senate.

 From that point forward, most of Magoffin's vetoes to protect southern interests were overridden in the General Assembly.
 After clashing with the Assembly for over a year on even the most trivial issues, Magoffin decided that resignation was his only option.
 Magoffin's lieutenant governor, Linn Boyd, had died in office, and Senate Speaker John Fisk, next in line for the governorship, was not acceptable to Magoffin as a successor.
 In an intricate plan worked out with the General Assembly, Fisk resigned as speaker and the Senate elevated Magoffin's chosen successor, James F. Robinson, to the post.
 Magoffin then resigned, promoting Robinson to governor, and Fisk was re-elected as Senate Speaker.

 Almost immediately following the results of the 1861 election, William "Bull" Nelson established Camp Dick Robinson, a Union recruiting camp, in Garrard County.
 When Crittenden objected to this violation of Kentucky's neutrality, Nelson replied, "That a camp of loyal Union men, native Kentuckians, should assemble in camp under the flag of the Union and upon their native soil should be a cause of apprehension is something I do not clearly understand."
 Governor Magoffin appealed to President Lincoln to close the camp, but he refused.
 Meanwhile, Confederate volunteers covertly crossed the Tennessee border and massed at Camp Boone, just south of Guthrie.
 Kentucky's fragile neutrality was nearing an end.

+Unionist sentiment while reflecting a solid majority within the state was tenuous at best.
+This is documented by E.F.
+Drake, a Louisville resident, who wrote to Salmon P. Chase in 1861: